 Dorothy Jones, appointed by Local Authority March 2014, now a Co-opted Governor following the reconstitution of the Governing Body.

-Currently Acting Vice Chair, Chair of Curriculum & Effectiveness Committee, Member of Resources Committee, Member of Head Teacher Appraisal Committee, Member of Pay Committee, and Member of Recruitment Panel.
+Currently Vice Chair of The Governing Body, member of the Curriculum & Effectiveness Committee, member of Resources Committee, member of Head Teacher Appraisal Committee, member of Pay Committee, and member of Recruitment Panel.

 Mary Jo Grandsen

 I have been a Staff Governor at Egerton Community Primary School since February 2013.
 Presently, I sit on two committees: Curriculum and Effectiveness and Communication and Families.
 I have worked at Egerton School since 1999 and became a staff governor because I wanted to support our school, develop new skills and have the opportunity to contribute to our local community.
 As staff governor, I serve as a useful link between our school staff and the governing body.
 As well as being an enthusiastic and committed supporter of Egerton CP School, I have a unique understanding of the school which enables me to contribute positively to the development of our school.

 I have been a governor for 13 years now, firstly in a school in Lower Darwen and here at Egerton since 2009.
 I have been the Chair of the Governing Body since 2012.

 Professionally I am a Specialist Physiotherapist in Critical care and have 30 years experience in the NHS as a clinician and first line manager.
 My role involves implementing best practice, educating and supporting junior staff alongside delivering expert clinical care.

 My motivation as a governor is to ensure that Egerton School provides the best possible education for every child in a safe and supportive environment.
 We aim to recruit the most enthusiastic and talented staff to manage and deliver our challenging and inspiring curriculum.